 In addition to supporting accessibility through graduate-level scholarships, Harley said the gift will allow the college to offer scholarships at the bachelor’s degree level for the first time.

 It will also expand the scope of research.
 One example she cited is a project funded by the Robert Wood Johnson Foundation that is investigating whether government bodies declaring racism as a public health threat, like Milwaukee County, leads to policy action.

 Such impacts get to the heart of the gift’s ultimate goal.

-“This is an investment in the health and well-being of Milwaukee and the state of Wisconsin, and we look forward to a bright, healthy future together,” Stilp said.
+“This is an investment in the health and well-being of Milwaukee and the state of Wisconsin, and we look forward to a bright, healthy future together,” said Stilp.

 Following the announcement, staff gave guided tours of college and hosted friends and supporters of UWM and the Zilber Family Foundation at a celebratory luncheon.